 The regular expression specifies a pattern that the generated number should match.
-Only expressions generating integers are accepted, and the range of potential minimum and maximum values that can be generated based on the expression has to be compatible with the data types the Rule is applied to.
+Only expressions generating integers are accepted, and the range of potential minimum and maximum values that can be generated based on the expression has to be compatible with the data types the regex number generator is applied to.